When You Can Enrol

 #### Compulsory Units

-VU21771 Develop an individual vocational plan with support
+VU23028 Develop and apply an individual vocational plan with support

 #### Learning Outcomes